Innovate, Share Knowledge & Assess Impact

 Search the directory!

-The directory links students, researchers, faculty and staff with programs in the innovation ecosystem to help them seek out deeper and more meaningful partnerships at the individual research, faculty and university levels.
-It is a compilation of programs and service providers, funding opportunities, events and competitions, courses, and more.
+The directory is a compilation of programs and service providers, funding opportunities, events and competitions, courses, and more.
 The online tool fosters supports for students, researchers, staff and faculty to establish partnerships that enhance their scholarship, and to scale and promote their scientific, technological, commercial and social innovations.

 KT is defined by CIHR as "a dynamic and iterative process that includes synthesis, dissemination, exchange and ethically sound application of knowledge to improve the health of Canadians, provide more effective health services and products and strengthen the health care system."